ProLoser/node-to-ember/core-library/README.md

 # Core library

-This code is written for node and is not hindered by context or environment.
+Written as a node module.

-There is no necessary build process to run this library in node.
+Code does not need to be compiled to run in node!

 ### ES6